wangby511/System-Design-Architecture-and-Infra/sql-nosql.md

 ### Storage

 SQL: Store data in tables.
+Relational databases store data in rows and columns.
+Each row contains all the information about one entity and each column contains all the separate data points.

 NoSQL: It has different data storage models.
 See Most common types of NoSQL below.

 ### Schema

 SQL: Each record conforms to a fixed/predefined schema.
 Schema can be altered, but it requires modifying the whole database.

 NoSQL: Unstructured and have a dynamic schema.

 ### Querying

 SQL: Use SQL (structured query language) for defining and manipulating the data.

 NoSQL: UnQL (unstructured query language).
 Different databases have different syntax.

 ### Scalability

 SQL: Vertically scalable (by increasing the horsepower: memory, CPU, etc) and expensive.
 Harder to do scale across multiple servers (can be challenging and time-consuming).

 NoSQL: Horizontally scalable (by adding more servers) and cheap.
 Many NoSQL DB also distribute data automatically.

 ### ACID